Venator Materials (NYSE:VNTRQ) Sets New 1-Year High at $620.00

-Shares of Venator Materials PLC (NYSE:VNTRQ – Get Free Report) reached a new 52-week high on Thursday .
-The company traded as high as $620.00 and last traded at $620.00, with a volume of 0 shares.
+Shares of Venator Materials PLC (NYSE:VNTRQ – Get Free Report) hit a new 52-week high during trading on Wednesday .
+The company traded as high as $620.00 and last traded at $620.00, with a volume of 0 shares trading hands.
 The stock had previously closed at $620.00.

 Venator Materials Stock Performance